science-en-poche/yelandur/API.md

 When testing manually, you can authenticate using [Naja](https://github.com/wehlutyk/naja) (the Ajax frontend) and make your API requests directly in-browser.

-`GET /auth/browserid/logout` clears the session cookie, i.e. logs the user out.
+`GET /auth/browserid/logout` (so `/api/v1/auth/browserid/logout` really) clears the session cookie, i.e. logs the user out.

 ### User